ibm-cloud-docs/cephaas/volume_view.md

 | Map to host | Click to map the volume to one or more hosts. |
 | Expand volume | Allows you to increase the capacity of the volume. |
 | Delete | Delete the volume. |
-{: caption="Table 2.
-Row actions menu options for volumes." caption-side="bottom"}
+{: caption="Row actions menu options for volumes." caption-side="bottom"}

 ### Viewing details of a volume